PurdueRCAC/hands-on-with-anvil/challenges/Python_Parallel_HDF5/README.md

 # Python: Parallel HDF5

-Scientific simulations generate large amounts of data on Frontier (about 100 Terabytes per day for some applications).
+Scientific simulations generate large amounts of data on Anvil (about 100 Terabytes per day for some applications).
 Because of how large some datafiles may be, it is important that writing and reading these files is done as fast as possible.
 Less time spent doing input/output (I/O) leaves more time for advancing a simulation or analyzing data.